 Why is there a discrepancy between the number of customers in Google Ads and the number of 'done' customers in my scenario?

 The "done" status in the Ad Audience node indicates the number of customers successfully matched based on the selected filter attributes.
-This number represents the number of customers we sent to the Google Ads API.
-However, it does not reflect the total number of customers added to the Google Ads audience.
-Google Ads further filters this list to match only emails associated with active Google accounts and other criteria.
+It represents the number of customers we sent to the Google Ads API.
+However, it doesn't reflect the total number of customers added to the Google Ads audience.
+Google Ads further filters this list to match only emails associated with active Google accounts, along with other criteria.

-What attributes are considered for customers who are being added to the Google Ads Audience?
+What attributes are considered for customers being added to the Google Ads audience?

-Email addresses in Engagement must be linked to a Google account to add the customer to the Google Ads audience.
-Our Ads Audience node cannot determine which customers match a Google account, leading to a higher number of customers in the node than in Google Ads.
+Email addresses in the project must be linked to a Google account to add the customer to the Google Ads audience.
+Our Ads Audience node can't determine which customers are matched to a Google account, resulting in more customers in the node than in Google Ads.

 Additionally, some Google users have privacy settings that prevent their data from being used for advertising, so their emails won't be matched even if they have a Google account.